FAQ on the Hazard Test

 13. What constitutes a hazard?

 14. I was wondering if there are any websites where I could have a practice of the hazard perception test?

-15. Why did the DSA increase the pass marks for the HPT?
+15. Why did the DVSA increase the pass marks for the HPT?

 16. Do I have to click directly on the hazard?